ziglibs/zorm/README.md

 ## Abstract

+Warning
+|-
+This library is still in development.
+Please use at your own expense.

 zorm is not your traditional ORM tool.
 Unlike other ORMs, zorm is designed to provide types for making object-relational mapping within your scripts simple and not reliant on database table paradigms.